bregman-arie/devops-exercises/topics/linux/README.md

 <summary>True or False?
 A successful call to exec() never returns</summary><br><b>

 True<br>
-Since a succesful exec replace the current process, it can't return anything to the process that made the call.
+Since a successful exec replace the current process, it can't return anything to the process that made the call.
 </b></details>

 <details>